National President, Bernadette Pereira

 During the 1980s, Marie was a member of the Dunedin Young PACIFICA Branch which later disbanded in 1989.
 In 2008, at the request of Aunty Maria Kydd and Mum Eti Ivala-Laufiso, along with cousin Rosalie and Brockville “Sistah” Manea, Marie joined the Dunedin Branch.
 As a first-term Dunedin City Councillor (and Aotearoa/New Zealand’s first Pāsifika Green elected representative), Marie hopes to make a difference particularly for local communities and whānau whose interests are now well represented at local government level.

 National Communications Officer, Marie Schmidt

 Marie is a proud Samoan Westie raised in Henderson, West Auckland where most of her family still live.
 Marie now lives in Cannons Creek, Porirua and is a member of the

 Whitireia Branch.
 Despite having lived in Wellington for 19 years, she remains a strong BLUES rugby supporter.

-Marie has worked for the Ministry of Social Development for 29 years and is currently the ‘Lead Advisor Pacific’ at Head Office.
+Marie has worked for the Ministry of Social Development for 29 years and is currently acting National Director Pacific at National Office.
 She works with an extensive network of

 Pacific providers and Pacific communities from around the country.